Do you miss cake after moving to a lifestyle low in carbs? You can have your cake! Try this yummy low-carb yellow cake with dark chocolate frosting.

-I've reached a point where I have gotten a little smarter on time management and have been focusing my precious time on areas that count.
+I've reached a point where I have gotten a little smarter on time management.
+Therefore, I now spend my precious time on areas that count.
 I've also realized that I can't do it all, no matter how hard I try.

 I also don't have a lot of time to do the tedious tasks like promoting on social media.
 I do what I can, and try to automate as much as possible, but there comes a time when you just have to hire help.

-I've offered to pay my older kids to do some of the work, but they don't have a lot of interest in helping.
-My son does do some paid writing for my other blog, but that’s just so he can bring in enough income to eat while at college.
-So, I've been hiring out many of the tedious tasks so I can focus on the low carb recipes.
+I've offered to pay my older kids to do some of the work.
+But, they don't have a lot of interest in helping.
+My son does do some paid writing for my other blog.
+However, it's just so he can bring in enough income to eat while at college.
+That's why I've started hiring out many of the tedious tasks so I can focus on the low carb recipes.

 I'm not much of a frosting person anymore.
 And, I would have preferred much less frosting per serving.
 But, since this is a rare treat, I loaded the frosting on like any regular double layer cake.

-I'll admit that the frosting adds a ton of erythritol and if I make this cake again, I'll do it as cupcakes or leave the cake in the baking pan and add only a small amount on the top.
+I'll admit that the frosting adds a ton of erythritol.
+If I make this cake again, I'll do it as cupcakes or leave the cake in the baking pan and add only a small amount on the top.
 I'm just not that into overly sweet desserts since I've been following low carb for so long.

-You could use regular cocoa for the frosting, but I prefer the bittersweet taste of dark chocolate.
+You could use regular cocoa for the icing, but I prefer the bittersweet taste of a dark chocolate frosting.
 It's a very fudgy frosting that's loaded with butter.
 Buttercream frosting is the best!